How to Plan Your Holiday E-commerce Strategy on Social Media

 Now you’re all set!
 Once you’ve added the link to Instagram, you can start to track traffic from for each individual link on your Google Analytics Dashboard.

-Whether you’re promoting your holiday campaign on Twitter, Facebook, Pinterest or Instagram, it’s super important to check in throughout your campaign (as well as afterward!) to see how your content is performing.
+Whether you’re promoting your holiday campaign on Twitter, Facebook, Pinterest or Instagram, it’s important to check in throughout your campaign to see how your content is performing.

-That way you’ll be able to gauge what content is getting the most traction, and what types of posts your audience responds to best.
-For example, you could find that user-generated-content (UGC) is driving more sales than stories on Instagram.
+That way you’ll be able to gauge what content is getting the most traction, and what your audience responds to best.

 However, this can be time-consuming, especially if you’re running your campaign across multiple platforms.